Trouv/bevy_ecs_ldtk/book/src/how-to-guides/migration-guides/migrate-from-0.8-to-0.9.md

 as will systems that add sprite bundles manually.
 In the latter case, `utils::ldtk_pivot_to_anchor` can be used to find the correct `Anchor`.

-If the entity's center point is still wanted, it can be found using `utils::entity_center`:
+If the entity's center point is still wanted, it can be found using `utils::ldtk_entity_visual_center`:
 ```rust,ignore
 //0.8
 fn shoot_laser_from_center (